neurosnap/jQuery-nysTables/README.md

 #### modalDisplay (scope, data)
 Injects record form data into popup modal with edit, delete options

+#### displayColumn (scope, column)
+Determines whether or not to display a column in the dataTable, returns true or false

 #### isOdd (number)
 Determines whether or not number is even or odd